Create a list of articles to read later. You will be able to access your list from any article in Discover.

 'One of the closest modern analogies would be the Mississippi delta in North America,' says Angela.
 'The animals would have been living in the river delta, and as the water receded and then flooded again there would be all sorts of areas that were exposed that these freshwater animals were walking over.'

 The trackway is not a new find.
-It was first discovered in 1977 by a Mr S J Maude as he walked behind the waterfall Hardraw Force.
+It was first discovered in 1967 by John Chapman as he walked behind the waterfall Hardraw Force.
 Located in Wensleydale in the north Yorkshire Dales, it is the longest single-drop waterfall in the UK, falling 30 metres from a rocky overhang.